nehalium/google-apps-github-integration/README.md

-# google-apps-github-integration
-Google Apps script to pull data from Github
+# Google Apps script to pull data from Github

 ## Installation ##
 1. Pull files from repo